edemaine/fold/README.md

 (or save a local copy of [`dist/fold.js`](https://github.com/edemaine/fold/blob/master/dist/fold.js) and use that).
-Then you can access the library via `fold.moduleName.functionName`, e.g., `fold.filter.collapseNearbyVertices`.
+Then you can access the library via `FOLD.moduleName.functionName`, e.g., `FOLD.filter.collapseNearbyVertices`.

 For Node apps, first `npm install --save fold`.
 (Coming soon.)
-Then, if you add `fold = require('fold')` to your JavaScript/CoffeeScript code, you can access the library via `fold.moduleName.functionName`, e.g., `fold.filter.collapseNearbyVertices`.
+Then, if you add `fold = require('fold')` to your JavaScript/CoffeeScript code, you can access the library via `FOLD.moduleName.functionName`, e.g., `FOLD.filter.collapseNearbyVertices`.

 The [FOLD library API](https://github.com/edemaine/fold/tree/master/doc/api.md) documents the available modules and functions for manipulating FOLD objects.